ibm-mas-manage/faq/docs/index.md

 - **Are the Maximo users moved to MAS after upgrade?**

 	<span style="color:navy">
-	Yes, the Maximo users will be migrated to MAS from the existing Maximo (7612+) during the upgrade.</span>
+	Yes, the Maximo users will have an entry created in MAS from the existing Maximo (7.6.1.2+) system during the upgrade execution.</span>

 	<span style="color:navy">Migrated Users: </span> <https://www.ibm.com/docs/en/maximo-manage/continuous-delivery?topic=environment-managing-users-post-upgrade>